jsonchin/CS170-1st-Place-Solution-to-Final-Project-NP-HARD-Algorithm/README.md

 ## Ending

 I really enjoyed working on this project (thinking of different approaches although a lot didn't work, seeing improvements in your score, etc).
-Thanks to the staff for making this project and the course in general great!
+Thanks to the staff for making this project and the course great!